PrettySwift/SwiftCatalog/README.md

 ![Finished `CatalogTableViewController`](Screenshots/tables-screenshot.png)

 ## Navigation
+Navigate between the catalog screen and the catalog item details screen.
+Learn how to pass information between View Controllers.

+### Tasks
-- Check out the `navigation` branch
+- Checkout the `navigation` branch
 - Edit `CatalogTableViewController` and `ItemViewController` to pass currently selected `CatalogItem` from the `CatalogTableViewController` instance to the `ItemViewController` instance.
 Create IBOutlets from the storyboard to `ItemViewController`.
 ![Finished navigation](Screenshots/navigation-screenshot.gif)